 This position is held by Mr. Todd Egerton.
-Mr. Egerton has a M.S. in Biology and is in the Ph.D. degree program in Biological Sciences at ODU, with 7 years of experience as a phytoplankton investigator he is responsible for sampling operation, supervising lab personnel, preparation of collection bottles, collection of water samples, and custody of samples from each cruise to the phytoplankton laboratory.
+Mr. Egerton has a M.S. in Biology and is in the Ph.D. degree program in Biological Sciences at ODU, with 8 years of experience as a phytoplankton investigator he is responsible for sampling operation, supervising lab personnel, preparation of collection bottles, collection of water samples, and custody of samples from each cruise to the phytoplankton laboratory.
 He also oversees laboratory analysis and QA/QC, and data processing.
 He reports to the principal investigator.
 The backup person for this position is Mr. Mathew Semcheski.
 Laboratory phone: 757-683-4994.

-- D. PHYTOPLANKTON LABORATORY TRAINED EXPERTS IN ADDITION TO H.G.
-MARSHALL: - 1.
-Mr. Todd Egerton (M.S.) is a trained phytoplankton specialist with an M.S. degree from ODU with Dr. Marshall, and is currently a doctoral student at ODU in the Ph.D. program. - 2.
-Mr. Mathew Semcheski (M.S.) is a trained phytoplankton specialist and a graduate student at ODU in the Ph.D. program. - 4.
-Ms. Kelly Alperin, (M.S.) is trained in productivity analysis and is employed in the departmental phytoplankton analysis lab. - 5.
-Mr. Matthew Muller (B.S.) is a trained phytoplankton specialist, and is a graduate student in the ODU M.S. degree program. - 6.
-Mr. Nathan Bowman (B.S.) is a trained phytoplankton specialist and a graduate student at ODU in the M.S. program. - 7.
-Ms. Charlotte Grizzard (B.S.) is a trained phytoplankton specialist and a graduate student at ODU in the M.S. program.
+D. PHYTOPLANKTON LABORATORY TRAINED EXPERTS IN ADDITION TO H.G.
+MARSHALL AND T.A.EGERTON:

+1.Mathew Semcheski (M.S.) is a trained phytoplankton specialist and a graduate student at ODU in the Ph.D. program.

+2. Matthew Muller (B.S.) is a trained phytoplankton specialist and a graduate student at ODU in the Ph.D. program.

+3.Charlotte Clark (B.S.) is a trained phytoplankton specialist and a graduate student at ODU.